Crowvics/Crowvics.github.io/index.md

 Labs completed as part of the Google Cybersecurity Professional Certificate:

-- **Linux commands in the Bash shell:** [Manage Authorization](./google-cybersecurity/linux-bash-authorization.md) – Practiced commands to manage file and directory permissions.
+- **Linux commands in the Bash shell:** [Manage Authorization](./google-cybersecurity/linux-bash-authorization.md) – Commands to manage file and directory permissions.
+- **Network Monitoring and Analysis:** [Analyze Your First Packet with Wireshark](./google-cybersecurity/network-wireshark-analysis.md) – Inspecting packet captures, applying filters, and analyzing network traffic.